NimbleHost/ExtraContent/README.markdown

 ## Contents ##

 * extracontent.js - native javascript version that runs free of jQuery
+* extracontent.min.js - a minified version of above
 * extracontent.jq.js - runs with the assistance of jQuery
+* extracontent.min.jq.js - a minified version of above
 * demo.html - shows ExtraContent in action
 * add-ons
 	* Snippets